richardkorneisel/intro-to-python/readme.md

 ### Strings

-Words, just like in JavaScript.
+Text, just like in JavaScript.

 * Surrounded by single or double-quotes
 * Python uses similar escape characters